HockChong/Google-Data-Analytics-Capstone-Project-Cyclistic-bike-share-analysis/README.md

 ## Business Task
 * Analyze rider's usage patterns for marketing membership conversion programs.

-Tools : R , Tableau
+Used R performs data cleaning, Tableau performs exploratory data analysis.

 The dataset is available under this licennse https://www.divvybikes.com/data-license-agreement and can be dowloaded from the link below: https://divvy-tripdata.s3.amazonaws.com/index.html